 To document your day, or a child’s day is an important slice of history as well.

 When its the last time you charted a day from start to finish?
 If you never have, hopefully you will find some inspiration to do so now.

 Recently, I charted my own day via Instagram.
 It was a lot easier than suing my dslr but still challenging enough that when it was done,and that final shot was taken, I went to bed completely exhausted and fulfilled knowing I had created my own time capsule to reflect on in the years to come.

 Here are some tips on how to make your Day in the Life come to life!

 Take a shot of your clock when you wake up.
 Its a great way to kick it off and wrap it up.
 A nice ‘bookend’ of pictures if you will indicating the start and the end of your day (literally!)

-Create a hashtag.
-It will be easy for you to find (and anyone else to find) all the images in the series rather then thumbing through your feed when looking to actually do something with them (see Tip 8).
+It will be easy for you to find (and anyone else to find) all the images in the series rather than thumbing through your feed when looking to actually do something with them.